ravichaubey/Rock-Paper-Scissors-Deployment/README.md

 ## How to run :-

-1. This model has been deployed to github, Please run using given link **Please run model in browser [right here](https://ravichaubey.github.io/Rock-Paper-Scissors-Deployment/).**
+1. This model has been deployed to github, **Please run model in browser [right here](https://ravichaubey.github.io/Rock-Paper-Scissors-Deployment/).**

 2. Record atleast 10 sample of each rock, paper and scissor.